cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/Database_Design.md

 List the countries based on descending order of medals count and display total players and total number of medals.

+This query uses join of multiple relations and aggregation via Group By.

 ### Query:
 select countryname,total_medals, total_players